Department of Brain and Cognitive Sciences

 Can be repeated for credit.

 Laboratory research in brain and cognitive science, using physiological, anatomical, pharmacological, developmental, behavioral, and computational methods.
 Each student carries out an experimental study under the direction of a member of the faculty.
-Project must be approved in advance by the faculty supervisor and the undergraduate faculty officer.
+Project must be approved in advance by the faculty advisor and the undergraduate faculty officer.
 Written presentation of results is required.

 Consult L. Schulz